HogJonny-AMZN/CO3DEX/_posts/2022-12-28-frequency_separation.md

 <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/005.png" width="65%" title="" alt="" data-align="inline">

 As you can see in the screenshot we've restored the original image fidelity by properly blending the low + high pass frequencies back together.
+This is axactly the type of situation that may occur during the shading of a material, skip ahead to the section "Blending Math".

 ## Tiling Textures